 Some ways that the two conditions are similar include:

 - Trouble sleeping or keeping your mind focused

 - Lack of interest or pleasure in things you used to enjoy

 - Irritability or bad temper

 How to Find Help

 If you have depression, PTSD, or both, treatment can help.
 To figure out what’s wrong, start with your doctor.
-She may begin with a physical exam and rule out any other health problems.
-Then she may ask about your thoughts, feelings, and experiences.
-Or she might send you to a counselor.
+They may begin with a physical exam and rule out any other health problems.
+Then they may ask about your thoughts, feelings, and experiences.
+Or they might send you to a counselor.